 - InSpongebob Squarepants Mr. Krabs tries to ask Mrs. Puff on a date only to become unbearably nervous and start speaking gibberish.
 In an effort to help, SpongeBob tries to translate his gibberish and comes up with several horrifying answers before finally getting it right.
 The answers include "He says he'd like to hit you with a rake." and "try and guess your weight!"

 - In Animaniacs, Yakko, Wakko and Dot aggravate Ludwig von Beethoven by constantly mistaking the word "Pianist" for..... some other mondegreen that could arguably be heard in lieu.
-It doesn't help that Beethoven keeps screaming.
-"No, No, No!
-I'M A PIANIST!!!
-A PIANIST!!"
+It doesn't help that the way Beethoven pronounces it as 'pea-en-ist' rather than 'pea-an-ist'.
 It happens again with the Big Bad in Wakko's Wish, where they "mistake" the name Salazar for "Salad Bar".

 - In the Batman: The Brave and the Bold episode "Cry Freedom Fighters!", Plastic Man rallies the oppressed inhabitants of Qward with a mangled version of "Yankee Doodle".